 After the editing phase, the final step is to distribute the commercial.
 This can be done through various channels, such as television, online platforms, or social media.
 The choice of distribution channels depends on the target audience and budget of the advertisement campaign.

-In conclusion, filming a commercial is a complex and creative process that involves careful planning, execution, and distribution.
 It requires a cohesive team effort, from conceptualization to distribution, to create an engaging and impactful advertisement that effectively promotes a product or service to the intended audience.